Lonely This Christmas?

 The challenges for care staff are very real, but also very rewarding.
 Gone are the days when staff could invite children to their own family Christmas, but even if the festive period highlights the fact that these children aren’t living in the ‘normal’, pop culture ideal image of Christmas, the staff and the other children being there to listen and share with one another can be rewarding for all.

-Despite the difficulties that Christmas can present to some children in care, many foster carers and children’s homes will be working tirelessly again this year to ensure these children are as happy and secure as possible.
+Despite the difficulties that Christmas can present to some children in care, many foster carers and children’s homes will be working tirelessly again this year and every year to ensure these children are as happy and secure as possible.
 This is a tough time of year for them too as many of their regular staff take holidays and they are stretched to their limits.